mehtadushy/SelecSLS-Pytorch/README.md

 Further, it takes substantially less memory while training, so it can be trained with larger batch sizes!

 ### !!New!!
 Code for pruning the model based on [Implicit Filter Level Sparsity](http://openaccess.thecvf.com/content_CVPR_2019/html/Mehta_On_Implicit_Filter_Level_Sparsity_in_Convolutional_Neural_Networks_CVPR_2019_paper.html) is also a part of the model now.
-It gives a further speedup of 10-15% on the pretrained models with no loss in accuracy.
+The sparsity is a natural consequence of training with adaptive gradient descent approaches and L2 regularization.
+It gives a further speedup of **10-30%** on the pretrained models with no loss in accuracy.
+See usage and results below.

 ## ImageNet results